 Cash and Cash Equivalents - The Real Estate Foundation considers all highly-liquid investments available for current use with an initial maturity of three months or less to be cash equivalents.
-Cash and cash equivalents consists of deposits held by financial institutions.
+Cash and cash equivalents consist of deposits held by financial institutions.
 The Real Estate Foundation maintains its accounts with a financial institution that qualifies as a public depository pursuant to Chapter 280, Florida Statutes.
-There were no uninsured amounts as of June 30, 2022 and 2021, respectively.
+There were no uninsured amounts as of June 30, 2023 and 2022, respectively.